scrabbletank/farhome-rules/rulesdoc.md

 Through feats, spells, or items you may have an Attribute score greater than 5.
 In this case for every point above 5 you have you add a Normal die, replacing it with a Proficient die for every Proficiency score above 5.

-##### Defense Rolls
+#### Defense Rolls
 When making a defense roll you use Defense and Superior Defense dice.
 The number and type of dice you roll is determined by what armor your wearing.
 You roll 2 Defense dice when not wearing any armor or the armors value if you have armor equipped.
 Holding a shield adds either a Defense or Superior Defense die, depending on the shield.

-##### Attribute Saves
+#### Attribute Saves
 Attribute Saves use the same rules as rolling a skill that uses an Attribute, with one exception: negative Attribute scores do not replace Normal dice with Bad dice.
 This means the lowest you can roll for an Attribute save is 5 Normal dice.

-##### Hero Dice
+#### Hero Dice
 Hero dice are special dice players can add to any roll.
 You gain a number of them at the start of your adventure and once spent are not replenished.
 You can add at most 1 Hero die to any roll, except wound rolls.
-You may choose to add a Hero dice even after you have rolled, as long as you haven't seen the opposing roll.
+You may choose to add a Hero dice after you have rolled.
 Hero dice are immune to any effects that would change the outcome of the roll, it cannot be hexed, rerolled, or negated.

 Your GM may reward you with extra Hero dice, but Hero dice are usually only given at the start of each adventure.

-##### Skill Challenge
+#### Skill Challenge
 Skill Challenges are rarely made in contest, instead the GM will ask you to add dice depending on how challenging a task you are trying to accomplish.
 Each skill has its own proficiency and uses one of your attributes to determine dice.
 For example, an athletics check will use your Strength score while an acrobatics check will use your Dexterity score.
 Both athletics and acrobatics have their own proficiencies as well.

 The outcome in these rolls isn't always a strict pass or fail, depending on the GM they may give a bonus if you roll a critical success or something bad may happen if you roll a critical fail.

-##### Helping in Skill Challenges
+#### Helping in Skill Challenges
 In some cases you may want to help someone with an action, such as trying to push a boulder or search a room.
 When helping every participant rolls the same skill check contested by a single challenge roll.
 The highest roll among the participants is used, adding a success for every crit rolled by others.

 ##### Challenge Difficulty Dice